bmtron3030/CSVHandler/README.md

 ### Installation

 1. Make sure the latest version of Python is installed on your system
-2. Download the repository to any local file directory
+2. Make sure the required libraries are installed (_pandas_ and  _numpy_)
-3. Make sure the required libraries are installed
+3. Download the CSVHandler.py file to any local directory

 ### Examples
 _These examples use the AAPLhistoricaldata.csv file (which can be found in this repo).
 Save the file locally and change the file patch accordingly to run the following examples_